cksoftwaretech/wangfuk/EVIDENCE.md

 **The Logical Trap:**
 1.  **Difficulty vs. Impunity:** If a crime is "hard to prove," the response should be to **strengthen laws** or **lower thresholds**, not to give up.
 A 0% success rate for 4 years means the current strategy has failed completely.
 2.  **Prevention Failed:** If "Prevention and Education" were effective, the Wang Fuk disaster (fake nets, rigged votes, bribery allegations) wouldn't have happened.
 The cartels clearly weren't "educated" into honesty; they were emboldened by impunity.
-3.  **Selective Difficulty:** The government seems to have no difficulty prosecuting "Sedition" based on Facebook posts (where intent is subjective), but finds it impossible to prosecute Bid-Rigging where statistical anomalies (1.6% price match) and physical evidence (fake certificates) abound.
+3.  **Selective Difficulty:** The government seems to have no difficulty prosecuting "Sedition" based on online posts (where intent is subjective), but finds it impossible to prosecute Bid-Rigging where statistical anomalies (1.6% price match) and physical evidence (fake certificates) abound.
 This suggests a disparity in **will**, not difficulty.

 **¶ Statutory Basis:**
 *   **Context:** Prevention of Bribery Ordinance (Enforcement Efficacy).